Alexander Hamilton was scared.

 Thomas had expected to hear anger in his tone, but instead was surprised by a completely calm voice.
 It seemed to be a genuine question, confusing Thomas because Alexander ‘genius’ Hamilton did not forget anything that easily.

 “I live around here, Hamilton.
-I’m pretty sure you knew that when you knocked on my door in the middle of the night a month ago.”
+I’m pretty sure you knew that when you knocked on my door in the middle of the night not so long ago.”
 Thomas raised an eyebrow to match the expression opposite him, and received only a glare in return.

 Then the shock wore off, and he remembered this was the first time he’d seen Hamilton today.